westerndigitalcorporation/zonedstorage.io/docs/tools/libnvme.md

 ## Additional Documentation

-*libnvme* provides more detailed documentation in html and man pages for all functions and types.
+*libnvme* provides more detailed documentation for all functions and types in html and man pages.